top of page

 Spider-Man Season 2

-Peter slowly mutates into a monstrous Man-Spider as he is stalked by Morbius, Blade & Punisher in the shows best season.
-Surprisingly pulls off the body horror & edgy characters in a kid's cartoon.
-Also crosses over with X-Men.
+Peter slowly mutates into a monstrous Man-Spider as he's stalked by Morbius, Blade and Punisher in the shows best season.
+It surprisingly pulls-off body horror and edgy characters in a kid's cartoon.
+It even has a fun X-Men crossover that blew my mind as a child.

 Premiere: Sep 9, 1995